Updated with New Information On

 Beyond just the basic settings, the Titanium Super Automatic includes such extras as a dose control feature that lets you choose between six and nine grams of coffee per shot.
 You can also experiment with five different temperature settings and a bypass doser for ground coffee.

-It’s also worth mentioning the excellent stainless steel Turbo-Frother frothing wand, which is capable of producing lovely, creamy foam.
+It’s also worth mentioning the excellent stainless steel froth milk wand, which is capable of producing lovely, creamy milk foam.
 (Unfortunately, it doesn’t automatically create fancy latte art – you’ll have to learn how to do that yourself!)

 So far, so good.